jakub-m/bulletin/README.md

 Go straight to [High Scalability](http://highscalability.com/).
 If there is nothing new on HS, come back here.
-The _bulletin_ was created for the grim times of HS without regular update.
+The _bulletin_ was created for those grim times of HS without regular update.

 _Bulletin_ is updated weekly at Fridays.
 Friday is hardcoded.